 Procedures and Checklist for Philosophy Honors Candidates

 - First step.
-As early as possible in your next-to-last semester, meet with the Departmental Honors Representatives to discuss qualification, procedures, tentative proposals for thesis topic, possible thesis advisor, and any other questions you may have.
+As early as possible in your next-to-last semester, meet with the Departmental Honors Council Representatives to discuss qualification, procedures, tentative proposals for thesis topic, possible thesis advisor, and any other questions you may have.

-- Consult with Thesis Advisor.
+- Consult with thesis advisor.
 Immediately thereafter, consult a faculty member in Philosophy—usually one from whom you have taken one or more courses and with whom you would like to work—regarding your thesis topic, to see if he or she is willing to supervise your thesis.

-- Oral examination.
+- Thesis defense.
 See above.

 - Work with a departmental advisor on your thesis.